-1Please refer to the possible natural science combinations under General Education Requirements in the University Policies chapter of this catalogue for the approved sequence curses in biological sciences and chemistry.
-At least 4 hours of Chemistry are required.
-Please note Chemistry 106 cannot be followed by a second sequence course.
+1Please refer to the possible natural science combinations under General Education Requirements in the University Policies chapter of this catalogue for the approved sequence courses in biological sciences and physical sciences.
+At least 3 hours of Chemistry are required.
+Please note Chemistry 106 cannot be followed